adamreisnz/ngGo/JGF.md

 			}
 		},

+		// For tutorials, a node can contain auto play instructions {
+			setup: {
+				B: ["mm", "nn"],
+				W: ["mf"]
+			},
+			autoplay: {

+				//How many moves to auto play from this node onward
+				moves: 5,

+				//Start automatically?
+				start: true
+			}
+		},

 		// Variations are contained in a variations container.
 		[
 			// Each variation's nodes are contained in a child moves container.